alibaba/opentelemetry-go-auto-instrumentation/example/demo/README.md

 docker push demo
 ```

-you can run application use our docker image.
+You can also run application using our docker image:

 ```shell
 registry.cn-hangzhou.aliyuncs.com/private-mesh/hellob:demo